 What You Can Learn About SEO By Measuring Web Traffic

 The primary goal of SEO is to drive relevant organic traffic to your site.
-Growth in organic sessions over time is one of the strongest indicators of SEO performance.
+Growth in organic sessions or users over time is one of the strongest indicators of SEO performance.
 A high month-to-month or quarter-to-quarter uptick in visitors to your website from search engines shows that your SEO performance is improving.

 How To Use GA4 To Monitor Organic Traffic

-Navigate to ‘Acquisition’ > ‘Overview,’ and you’ll see a general breakdown of all the different channels sending traffic to your site.
+To find organic traffic metrics in Google Analytics, navigate to ‘Acquisition’ > ‘Overview,’ and you’ll see a general breakdown of all the different channels sending traffic to your site.

 Click on the ‘Traffic acquisition’ report to see additional data for each default channel group.

-To see data at the page level, visit the Pages and Screens report or Landing Pages report.
+To see Google Analytics data at the page level, visit the Pages and Screens report or Landing Pages report.
 You’ll want to filter for organic traffic by selecting “Add filter” and then setting the “Session default channel group” to exactly match “organic.”

-This report allows you to see traffic data at the individual page level to identify which pages are performing well and which may need to be further optimized or pruned.
+The Pages and Screens report allows you to see traffic data at the individual page level to identify which pages are performing well and which may need to be further optimized or pruned.

 By default, pages are listed by the number of views, from highest to lowest.
 This allows you to take a closer look at where visitors spend their time on your website so you can evaluate what strategies are working well and which could perform better.